 16) The audience would be encouraged to bring their facemask, and if not, one would be provided upon entrance for a small fee.
-We’ve all seen the sign before, no shoes, no shirt, no service just include no mask.
+We’ve all seen the sign before, no shoes, no shirt, no service, just include no mask.

-17) The vendor’s area will require face masks and social distancing with message labeling the ground instructing attendees to stay within the designated area.
+17) The vendor’s area will require face masks and social distancing with message labeling on the ground instructing attendees to stay within the designated area.

 19) Carnival rides will be disinfected, and/or guests will be required to sign a legal waiver preventing a lawsuit, saying, “The rider rides at their own risk.”

 20) Unlike years past, high school kids seeking community hours and temporary summer staff will not be available as many of the departments will be running on reduced staff, as budget cuts and the Covid-19 has reduced the volunteer staff